Evaluating and Renewing Employee Health Insurance Plan

 Dean owns a shrimping business on the gulf coast.
 He follows in the footsteps of his father, and his father before him.
 This means that Dean is continuing the family business.
 One day, he wants to pass this on to his children.

 Dean has recently experienced tragedy.
 His business, small but profitable, has been devastated.
 When a recent hurricane came into the gulf coast it wiped out all of his assets, leaving him with only a company name and some cash in the bank.
-Unfortunately, the damage well exceeds his primary insurance policy.
+Unfortunately, the damaged well exceeds his primary insurance policy.

 Luckily, Dean has an excess insurance carrier.
 Though he will still have to pay an insurance deductible, he will not experience the losses to his business.
 It will take time, but he will be able to rebuild from this catastrophe.
 Dean goes home and prepares for the storm ahead of him; filing with his excess insurance authority.